 Punch down – To punch down a dough is to deflate the gasses from the dough.
 This step is usually preformed after the first proof and before shaping.
 It typically involves removing the dough from the proofing bowl to a floured surface.
 The dough is then pushed down with your fists, deflating any big gas bubbles.
 The dough is then rested for a few minutes before shaping.

 Phytic acid acts as an anti-nutrient, actually blocking nutrients and minerals from being absorbed in your digestive tract.
-In small quantities it’s not a huge problem but for many people the complex carbohydrates that are provided from grains, legumes and nuts make up a huge proportion of their diets.
+In small quantities it’s not a huge problem but for many people the complex carbohydrates that are provided from grains, legumes, and nuts make up a large portion of their diets.
 That’s when reducing phytic acid becomes so important!
 This is really becoming a health problem when we talk about “plant-based” diets.
 Most modern people who practice plant-based, vegetarian, or vegan diets are often consuming much higher levels of phytic acid.

-When you bake with sourdough the fermentation process is long.
-It gives plenty of time for producing the lactic acid required for phytic acid reduction.
+When you bake with sourdough the fermentation process is long, giving plenty of time for producing the lactic acid required for phytic acid reduction.
 It is for this reason that I am committed to baking with sourdough and use alternative flours like almond very sparingly.

 Many people with gluten sensitivities are able to enjoy traditionally fermented sourdough bread!
 The longer the bread ferments, the more gluten protein is broken down.
-Real sourdough bread can be fermented for 12, 24, 36 and even up to 48 hours!
+Real sourdough bread can be fermented for 12, 24, 36, 48, or even up to 72 hours!

-- Organic Bread Flour – Bread flour is slightly higher in protein than all-purpose flour which in turn creates more gluten and traps more gasses giving bread more structure and loft.
+- Organic Bread Flour: Bread flour is slightly higher in protein than all-purpose flour, which creates more gluten and traps more gasses thus giving bread more structure and loft.
 Bread flour is great for baking soft and lofty loaves of bread with a nice open crumb.

-- Organic Whole Wheat – Whole wheat flour has the bran and husk of the flour kernel milled in.
+- Organic Whole Wheat: Whole wheat flour has the bran and husk of the flour kernel milled in.
 It has a sweet and earthy flavor with more natural fiber.
 I like to add up to 50% whole wheat flour in many recipes.
-The bran of the flour kernel will interfere with gluten production that is why 100% whole wheat bread is much more dense with a tighter crumb structure.
+The bran of the flour kernel will interfere with gluten production, which is why 100% whole wheat bread is much more dense with a tighter crumb structure.
 Whole wheat flour is great for adding to any recipe to give it more flavor and texture.

-- Organic Triple 200 Wheat Flours – Triple 200 flours are still whole wheat but the have passed through a 200 gauge sieve three times making the flour extra soft and light.
+- Organic Triple 200 Wheat Flours: Triple 200 flours are still whole wheat but they have been passed through a 200 gauge sieve three times, making the flour extra soft and light.
 They are fabulous for adding whole wheat flavor with a very delicate texture.
-Triple 200 is perfect for adding whole wheat flavor to delicate cakes, doughnuts, bread and cookies.
+Triple 200 is perfect for adding whole wheat flavor to delicate cakes, doughnuts, bread, and cookies.